 Responsibilities of Department Chair

 Department Chairs shall inform all faculty of the existence of the IBC and ensure that the appropriate faculty receives all pertinent information (e.g., copies of the IBC policies, guidelines and procedures).
-Should a Department Chair not have this information, it may be obtained from the Office of Environmental Services.
-Additionally, the Department Chair shall direct researchers to complete pertinent training and register with the IBC as specified in the next section.
+Should a Department Chair not have this information, it may be obtained from the EH&S. Additionally, the Department Chair shall direct researchers to complete pertinent training and register with the IBC as specified in the next section.

 The Department Chair is also responsible for addressing and resolving issues of noncompliance.